davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/authentication.md

 ~~~~~~

-The UMLS REST API requires a UMLS username and password or a UMLS API key for the authentication described below.
+The UMLS REST API requires a UMLS account for the authentication described below.
 If you do not have a UMLS account, you may apply for a license on the [UMLS Terminology Services (UTS) website](https://uts.nlm.nih.gov).

 The UTS REST authentication involves 3 steps:

-1. Determining whether you want to use your UMLS username and password OR a UMLS API key to authenticate that you have an active UTS account.
+1. Determining whether you want to use your UMLS username and password OR a UMLS API key.
     + If you choose to use an API key instead of your username and password, you can find the API key in the [UTS 'My Profile' area](https://uts.nlm.nih.gov) after signing in.
 An API key remains active as long as the associated UTS account is active.
+    + If the API Key field in your UTS profile is blank, click 'Edit Profile', select the 'Generate new API Key' checkbox, then scroll down and click 'Save Profile'.
+Your new API Key is now available for use.
 2. Getting a Ticket-Granting Ticket (TGT) using UMLS credentials.
 The TGT is valid for 8 hours. **You do not need a new TGT for each call to the REST API.**
 3. Getting a Service Ticket using the Ticket Granting Ticket. **A  Service Ticket expires five minutes from the time of generation or after one use, which ever comes first.
 Each REST call requires a new Service Ticket.**
     + You can also [validate a service ticket](#ticket-validation) if you want to make sure you've implemented the authentication service correctly.
 Once validated, the service ticket can no longer be used.